 Since marijuana has been legalized, sales in marijuana products have increased dramatically.
 The owners already have lots of plans for the marijuana dispensary store, such as introducing custom branded cannabis products to help promote the store.

 Having determined that the United Studios of Self-Defense, a martial arts studio a few doors down from the possible dispensary site at 2414 Lombard Street, does not constitute a school or recreation center, San Francisco’s Zoning Administrator has not noted any conflicts with San Francisco’s Planning Code which would prevent the dispensary from opening.
+As soon as the first store gets permission then many more businessmen will be finding details on specific weed strains to see which would be best to use if they open their own dispensary because the marijuana industry is a very profitable one.

 Not noted in the Zoning Administrator’s report, however, is the fact that the dispensary would be right across the street from the old Edward II Inn which is being transformed from a hotel to 24 units of supportive housing for young adults between 18 and 24 transitioning from foster care.